paxxydevv/pimine/README.md

 Tiktok: paxx.cracks.the.h
 ### Extra Note
 **IMPORTANT** This is a solo project.
 Please create an issue if you wish to join this project.
 There might be a lot of bugs — we'd love it if you reported them to us.
 Thanks for your support!
+**IMPORTANT** We are possibly thinking to remove x86-64 due to lack of support we are having right now.
 **How can you help me?**
 - If this helped you, please consider starring the repo!
 - Found a bug?
 Open an issue — I respond quickly!